Reactive-Network/documentation/docs/docs/system-contract.md

 ## Abstract Contracts & Interfaces

+Go to [Reactive Library](https://github.com/Reactive-Network/reactive-lib) to clone the project and install abstract contracts and interfaces necessary for reactive functionality.

 :::info[Abstract Contracts]
 Abstract contracts reduce boilerplate by incorporating common functionalities.
 They may change before production deployment.
 :::